AKilbo/pbtechincal/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This repository includes the simulations for the Data Scientist technical problems.
+These instructions will get you a copy of the project up and running on your local machine

 ### Prerequisites